Quite separately from the "economic rights" that give you final say over who can copy your work, you have what are called "moral rights".

 - the right to be identified as the author of the work;

-- the right to object to false attribution of the work; and
+- the right to object to false attribution of the work - that is, having someone else's work credited to you; and

 - the right to object to "derogatory treatment" of the work - also referred to as the right to protect the integrity of the work.

-In plain English, freelances have the rights to a credit; to prevent anyone else claiming authorship; and to protect the authenticity of their work.
+In plain English, freelances have the rights to a credit; to prevent anyone falsely putting their name to a work; and to protect the authenticity of their work.
 This last is particularly important now that computer technology makes digital manipulation so easy and so hard to detect.

 But there are (of course) exceptions to the above.

 (Of course in the case of photographs, publishing a picture that has been altered in any way beyond correcting colour balance and so forth is wrong - unless it is clearly labelled as manipulated and therefore an illustration, not reportage.
-The NUJ Code of Conduct, linked below, implicitly forbids this with the requirement that a journalist "ensure that information disseminated is honestly conveyed, accurate and fair".)
+The NUJ Code of Conduct, linked below, implicitly forbids this through its requirement that a journalist "ensure that information disseminated is honestly conveyed, accurate and fair".)

 And another thing (mostly for picture editors)